 These superheavy fields follow the Extended Survival Hypothesis and are given in TABLE-\ref{tab:SM}.

 Now considering the one-loop threshold effects, the RGEs for evolution of gauge coupling constants are modified between intermediate scale $M_I$ (around few TeV) to unification mass scale $M_U$ as

-Now using RG equation and following the standard procedure, the analytic expression for the threshold corrections to the intermediate mass scale $M_{I}$, the unification scale $M_{U}$ and the inverse gauge coupling constant $\alpha_G^{-1}$ are obtained as:
+Now using RG equations and following the standard procedure, the analytic expression for the threshold corrections to the intermediate mass scale $M_{I}$, the unification scale $M_{U}$ and the inverse GUT coupling constant $\alpha_G^{-1}$ are obtained as:

 where, $\lambda_{3C}^U$, $\lambda_{2L}^U$ and $\lambda_{Y}^U$ are the GUT threshold contributions for $SU(3)_C$, $SU(2)_L$ and $U(1)_Y$ gauge groups respectively.